AdityasinhJadav/vbis-sharing-v2/flask-backend/README_V2.md

 2. **Batch processing**: Use the bulk ingest script for initial setup
 3. **Background workers**: Run photo workers to process uploads asynchronously
 4. **Cloudinary optimization**: Use downscaled images (640px) for faster processing
+5. **Index all faces per photo**: The backend now ingests all detected faces and deduplicates at match-time; this improves recall on group photos and difficult angles
+6. **Threshold tuning**: Typical ArcFace cosine thresholds are 0.30–0.45; lower to increase recall, higher to increase precision

 ## Configuration